 The Gidget Foundation provides support for perinatal depression and anxiety through Gidget House.

 Free professional psychological support services are available for pregnant women and new parents suffering anxiety and depression.
-Located in North Sydney and Randwick, these facilities are easily accessible and provide compassionate holistic care for patients and their families.
+Located in North Sydney, Merrylands, Randwick, the Mater and North Shore Private Hospitals, these facilities are easily accessible and provide compassionate holistic care for patients and their families.

 Our goal is to create a safe haven for parents, a single location where mothers and fathers are respected and the needs of each unique family are paramount.
 Initially clinical services include psychological services with access to psychiatric and social worker referral.
 We are well networked with other services in the area enabling cross referral if required.

 Payment for services provided by Gidget House are covered by Medicare bulk billing.
 A referral and a mental health care plan from a GP are required in order to access this funding.